bluemner/heuristics/readme.md

 # HEURISTICS
+## Documentation
+Documentation is located in the doc folder (you need latex to compile)
 ## Compiling
 ### Windows
 on window run the build.bat.
 Note you need cl.exe (included in visual studios) with version >= vs2012 (this is need for c++11 support) and 64 bit machine (you can change the bat to 32 bit).